library(tidyverse)

 <chr> <dbl> <dbl> <dbl> <dbl>

-This produces a tidy table with one row per gene and columns for mean, sd, min, and max.
+This gives a tidy summary table with one row per variable and separate columns for the summary statistics ( mean, sd, min, and max).

 Handling Outliers

-Now that we’ve explored summary statistics, it’s time to consider outliers — data points that differ markedly from the rest.
+After reviewing summary statistics, the next step is to look for possible outliers — data points that differ markedly from the rest.

 stats <- stats %>%